-- Element D05 Course Title must first provide the Institute of Higher Educations curriculum and course number that identifies the College in the High School approved course and then the course title description for the co-delivered course - o E.g., Calcul204 AP Calc AB - Element D07 Course Designation Code must be submitted to CEDARS with a designator for each rigor.
-E.g., a course that is co-delivered as both College in the High School and Advanced Placement would be submitted as CA. - Element D16 Course Level (optional in 2020-21 and required beginning 2021-22) codes do not have grade span, program, or attribute limitations.
+- Element D05 Course Title must first provide the Institute of Higher Educations curriculum and course number that identifies the College in the High School approved course and then the course title description for the co-delivered course - E.g., Calcul204 AP Calc AB - Element D07 Course Designation Code must be submitted to CEDARS with a designator for each rigor.
+E.g., a course that is co-delivered as both College in the High School and Advanced Placement would be submitted as CA. - Element D16 Course Level do not have grade span, program, or attribute limitations.
 Select the value that best aligns with the rigor of the course.

-In addition, once the course(s) is complete we would expect to see this information submitted to CEDARS Student Grade History File (H), Element H13 - Course Designation Code.
-This information would not be submitted in Non-Traditional Student Credit Attempt File (T).
+Once a College in the High School course is complete, report the outcome in CEDARS Student Grade History File (H) with C - College in the High School in Element H13 - Course Designation Code.
+Do not report College in the High School course outcomes in Non-Traditional Student Credit Attempt File (T).